Magdy Atwa

-Magdy Atwa or Magdi Atwa (مجدي عطوة) is an Egyptian football midfielder.
+Magdy Atwa or Magdi Atwa (مجدي عطوة; born 7 April 1983) is an Egyptian football midfielder.
 He currently plays for Al-Sekka Al-Hadid.

 Career

-Atwa was born in Fayoum and is one of 8 siblings.
+Atwa was born in Fayoum and is one of eight siblings.
 He claims his lifelong dream was to play for Zamalek, which became evident when he turned down offers from Al Ahly, Ismaily, and a number of European clubs to join Zamalek following his fine performances at ENPPI.
-Atwa scored 4 goals for Zamalek in 2006–07 Egyptian Premier League.
+Atwa scored four goals for Zamalek in 2006–07 Egyptian Premier League.